AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_members_flutter.md

 Only the chat room owner and admins can call `muteAllChatRoomMembers` to mute all the chat room members.
 Once all the members are muted, the `ChatRoomEventHandler#onAllChatRoomMemberMuteStateChanged` callback is triggered and only those in the chat room allow list can send messages in the chat room.

-Unlike muting a chat room member, this kind of mute does not expire automatically after a period and you need to call the `unMuteAllChatRoomMembers` method to unmuting all members in the chat room.
+Unlike muting a chat room member, this kind of mute does not expire automatically after a certain period and you need to call the `unMuteAllChatRoomMembers` method to unmuting all members in the chat room.

 The following sample code shows how to mute all the chat room members: